"To provide dynamic specialist policing capabilities that are professional and flexible in support of AFP domestic and international operations"

 The SRG was formed as a result of recommendations from two separate internal reviews (Leahy and Beale Reviews), to consider a more efficient and effective operational model for the delivery of specialist policing services for the AFP.

-The Specialist Response Group (SRG) is the AFP's highly trained operationally skilled specialist policing capability.
+The SRG is the AFP's highly trained operationally skilled specialist policing capability.

-The SRG will provide the AFP with a professional, flexible and dynamic capability across three distinct operational areas.
-This includes community policing in the ACT, national support of the AFP's responsibilities and international support of the International Deployment Group's (IDG) capacity building missions and regional stability operations.
+The SRG provides the AFP with a professional, flexible and dynamic capability across three distinct operational areas.
+This includes assisting ACT Policing within the community, national support of the AFP's responsibilities and international support with capacity building missions and regional stability operations.

 The unique skills and flexibility of the SRG enables the AFP to maximise its response to diverse operations by tailoring deployments to meet a range of operational requirements.